How to Stream Apple Music to Roku

 How to Stream Apple Music to Roku – Convert Apple Music to MP3 First

 If you want to stream Apple Music to Roku successfully, you have to remove DRM and convert Apple Music to MP3 which is the format supported by Roku.
 Apple Music Converter can help you remove DRM and convert Apple Music M4P tracks to plain MP3 files.
-Download the free trial version of the program and follow the detail guide below to convert Apple Music to MP3.
+Download the free trial version of the program and follow the detailed guide below to convert Apple Music to MP3.

 Step 1.
 Launch Apple Music Converter